-In our new book, Zero Down Your Debt, we explain how a budget is the most effective tool for unlocking the power of your paycheck.
+In our book, Zero Down Your Debt, we explain how a budget is the most effective tool for unlocking the power of your paycheck.
 When used properly, it’s like a magic wand that finds money you didn’t even realize you had.

 Step #4: Create a plan.

 Create a plan for getting that junk out of your life quickly.
 Consider using the debt snowball to pay off your debt once and for all.
 It’s not just a great method for destroying your holiday debt; it’s great for paying it all off!

-Step #5: Follow through.
+Step #6: Follow through.

-Sticking to a budget isn’t just be for cleaning up messes.
+Sticking to a budget and solid money management isn’t just for cleaning up messes.
 It’s there to help you plan your savings and spending year-round.
 And if you take care of your money throughout the year, you’ll be in better position to avoid a holiday hangover after next December.

 Dealing with a holiday hangover hurts.
 Staring at the bills from all of those holiday splurges is painful.
 But, making a few bad decisions doesn’t have to ruin your whole year.

-Get on a budget, and learn how to use it so this doesn’t happen again.
+Get on a budget and learn how to use it so this doesn’t happen again.
 Heck, make it your New Year’s resolution to make the most of the money you earn.
 You’ve probably got enough money to spend on the things you really want; a budget helps you use it more wisely so you can save on the things you don’t.